NWChemEx/TensorWrapper/docs/source/developer/design/buffer.rst

 TensorWrapper is ultimately powered by other tensor libraries.
 The boundary between those libraries and TensorWrapper is the ``Buffer`` class.
-The ``Buffer`` class is the interface through which the user's intentions (specified with the TensorWrapper DSL) are conveyed to the backend.
+The ``Buffer`` class is the interface through which the user's intentions (specified with the TensorWrapper :ref:`term_dsl`) are conveyed to the backend.

 ******************
 Buffer Terminology